When it comes to

 In fact, making the decision for the best reasons is the most difficult part about undergoing a vasectomy.
 As procedures go, it is relatively uncomplicated.
 Vasectomy is also more than 99% effective.
 In the majority of cases, it leaves you functioning as well sexually as you did before.

 What is not as simple is deciding why you should have a vasectomy.
 There are very few medical reasons why a man has to have a vasectomy.
-Contrast this with many middle-aged women who must undergo a
+Contrast this with many middle-aged women who need a

 for a variety of health concerns or who must undergo a more complicated and riskier surgery in which their fallopian tubes are tied.